 To put this into layman’s terms, imagine you go into a supermarket, where there are brand names – Wonder Bread, Kellogg’s Corn Flakes, Hellman’s mayo, that sort of thing – and their store-brand equivalents.
 Now imagine you have to check out the brand names in a separate register, of which there’s one open and it’s far slower than the other, numerous registers for the store-brands.
 You don’t like the store brands?
 Tough.

 The pressing problem, is that this actually happened in regards to Netflix.
 Comcast threw all of their corporate muscle into hurting Netflix and making the act of doing business harder, affecting Netflix’s carrier (Level 3) as well, and in the end, it won.
 That will come back to bite all Netflix customers in the long run.
-There are other examples of VOIP (Voice Over IP) and VPN (Virtual Private Network; if you log into your corporate office from home, you use a VPN) services with third parties being slowed down or made virtually unusable when there’s been a first party option.
+There are other examples of VOIP (Voice Over IP) and VPN (Virtual Private Network; if you log into your corporate office from home, you use a VPN like VPNCompass which can be a really effective tool if you have found you are unable to access Omegle at the moment) services with third parties being slowed down or made virtually unusable when there’s been a first party option.
 It can be a little difficult to find the best vpn to use when you’re at home, however, a small search online could find the best for personal and professional use.

 “But customers who don’t like the supermarket can go to a different store!”, many readers will exclaim.
 The free market works, right?